 Chapter 22: Skipjack Tuna Fishery

-Historically, most fishing effort has used purse-seine gear (about 98 per cent of the catch).
+Historically, most fishing effort has used purse-seine gear (about 98% of the catch).
 A small amount of pole-and-line effort (when poling is used on its own) is managed as a minor-line component of the ETBF and the WTBF.
+Skipjack tuna are also caught as bycatch in the ETBF and WTBF longline fisheries.

 |Fishing permits||ESTF: 17; WSTF: 14||ESTF: 17; WSTF: 14|